DanielMSchmidt/apollo-opentracing/README.md

 We pass the current span down to your resolvers as `context.span`, so you should use it.

 You can also make use of it and add new logs or tags on the fly if you like.

+## Contributing

+Please feel free to add issues with new ideas, bugs and anything that might come up.
+Let's make performance measurement to everyone <3